Muthoni-stevens/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that decodes acrostics that use the first letter of each line
+Create a script that decodes acrostics that use the firs

+t letter of each line